 The initial registration reserves your place at the jam camp in which you have registered.
 Jam Camps Australia will send you an invoice within a couple of weeks of your registration which then needs to be paid immediately to continue to reserve your place.
 Sometimes people will have trouble getting to the bank, or have access to banking facilities to make the necessary payment.
 We understand this is not always easy and will continue to hold your place.
-However should you have difficulty paying the deposit or have simply change you mind about attending please let us know by return email or by phone.
+However should you have difficulty paying the deposit or have simply changed your mind about attending please as a courtesy, let us know by return email or by phone.

 Your deposit is used to secure your place at the venue.
 We reserve a number of places beforehand and use the deposit you have paid to pay the venue in advance of the jam camp.
-Deposits are refundable up to three weeks prior to the jam camp.
-After this the deposit has been passed on to the venue we are hiring and is not refundable.
+Deposits are refundable up to 21 days prior to the jam camp.
+After this, the deposit has been passed on to the venue we are hiring and is not refundable.

 Your final payment is required before the jam camp begins.
 Generally no later than three weeks prior to the jam camp start date.